Immigration Lawyers for Fort Lauderdale, FL

-Family-based immigration allows you to bring members of your family from other countries to the U.S. It is one of the primary avenues for immigration into the U.S. However, it is a complex process that requires considerable legal advice.
+Family-based immigration allows you to bring family members from other countries to the U.S. It is one of the primary avenues for immigration.
+However, it is a complex process that requires considerable legal advice.

 At Robert M. Bell, P.A., we are attorneys and immigration professionals serving people across South Florida from our Hollywood office.
 Everyone in our office is bilingual, and we work closely with clients who face some of the most pressing issues in immigration law.
-Our family-based services center on answering your questions and resolving your problems.
+Our immigration services provide Hollywood and Fort Lauderdale residents with answers to their questions and help resolve their problems.

-The first hurdle of any family-based immigration process is eligibility, which relies on familial proximity.
+The first hurdle in any family-based immigration process is eligibility, which depends on familial ties.
 Primarily, close family relations who are eligible for visas include:

 - Spouses: A key requirement for marriage-based green cards and visa options is proof of a bona fide relationship.